Paisseon/K1ModManager/README.md

 # WIP

 The app is fully completed, and I am now testing the build in-game.
-As of the "Purchasing a Droid" quest, everything is working as expected, save for one minor bug-- an unknown mod is changing the Auto-run setting name to "Mouse Look."
-It still works the same, just has a different name.
+As of finding the Star Map on Dantooine, everything is working as expected.
 Further bulletins as events warrant.

 # KOTOR 1 Mod Manager